bredamatt/cardano-notes/revealjs/midterm/economics.md

 ### Takeaways
 - Cardano has aligned its economic incentives to encourage decentralization.
 Rewards are shared between delegators and stake pool operators, a symbiotic relationship maximising rewards so long as they are intelligent and rational, and there is complete information.
-- In addition, it incentivises a balanced distribution of stake across pools towards perfect competition, allowing delegators and stake pools to find market equilibrium.
+- In addition, Cardano's incentive mechanisms seek a balanced distribution of stake across pools towards perfect competition, allowing delegators and stake pools to find market equilibrium.

+---

+### Takeaways

 - The design also allows for economic specialization: stake pool operators have the time, technical expertise and capital to run nodes which secure the network.
 Delegators may have none of these, instead delegating their stake to a stake pool to increase the overall pool stake, thereby increasing the probability of the stake pool being elected to earn block rewards.